aosterwyk/elite-binds-backup-script/README.md

 ### Switches
 **-force**: The script will add a timestamp to the filename if the file already exists in the backup destination.
 Use `-force` to overwrite the file instead.

-**-backupDestination**: The backup will be placed in the working directory (where the script is being run) by default.
+**-backupPath**: The backup will be placed in the working directory (where the script is being run) by default.
 Use `-backupDestination <location>` to use a different location.

 ## Support